chipbuster/Energy-Languages-Setup/README.md

 in 2017, I have instead substituted the 4.2 release Swift, which is the earliest binary build for Swift which is still generally available.

+##### TypeScript

-Finally, the authors list "node 7.9.0" as the version of TypeScript used, which doesn't actually tell us anything about what version of `tsc` was used.
+The authors list "node 7.9.0" as the version of TypeScript used, which doesn't actually tell us anything about what version of `tsc` was used.
 Looking at release history, the first version of Typescript to be released after Node 7.9.0 was Typescript 2.3.1, so I am using that as a guess for the TS compiler version.